 Advantages:

-- High precision, supported by advanced imaging technology for tumor targeting.
+- High precision – Advanced imaging technology ensures accurate tumor targeting.

 Limitations: